KygekTeam/KygekTeam/README.md

 ---

+## IMPORTANT

+We're looking for someone that's interested becoming the new leader of KygekTeam.
+Please visit [this page](https://kygek.team/lookingfornewleader) for more information.

+---

 KygekTeam is an organization which aims to help and educate Minecraft users and developers for a better and simpler life through our projects.

 ## Getting Started